Transition from Statistical to Hardware-Limited Scaling in Photonic Quantum State Reconstruction: Abstract

 \section{Abstract}

 The theoretical efficiency of classical shadow tomography is predicated on a perfect Haar-random unitary ensemble, yet this mathematical ideal remains physically unattainable in near-term hardware.
-Here, we report the experimental discovery of a fundamental accuracy bound on integrated photonic processors: a ``Hardware Horizon'' where the reconstruction error undergoes a sharp phase transition.
-While the error initially obeys the predicted statistical scaling $\mathcal{O}(M^{-1/2})$, it abruptly saturates at a floor determined by the spectral distortions of the realized unitary group.
-By deriving a phenomenological error model, we decouple the competing mechanisms of static coherent spectral distortion and dynamic decoherence, demonstrating that this intrinsic noise floor imposes a hard bound that statistical accumulation cannot overcome.
+Here, we report the experimental characterization of a hardware-induced systematic error floor on integrated photonic processors: an operational ``Hardware Horizon'' where the reconstruction error undergoes a sharp crossover.
+While the error initially obeys the predicted statistical scaling $\mathcal{O}(M^{-1/2})$ in a variance-dominated regime, it abruptly saturates at a floor determined by the spectral distortions of the realized unitary group, marking a transition to a bias-dominated regime.
+By deriving a phenomenological error model, we decouple the competing mechanisms of static coherent spectral distortion and dynamic decoherence, demonstrating that this device-specific noise floor imposes a systematic saturation limit that statistical accumulation cannot overcome.
 These findings establish that the utility of shadow tomography on NISQ (noisy intermediate-scale quantum) hardware is defined by a specific scaling law involving hardware parameters, necessitating active compensation strategies to bridge the gap between theoretical purity and the noisy reality of integrated photonics.